Counterinsurgency in Northern Afghanistan: Operations Taohid I, II & III (Unity)

 While coalition forces were gaining the upper hand in Kunduz and in Faryab, their commanders feared the recent victories were all but in vain if the insurgent presence in the adjacent Baghlan province was left to act at will.

 Later that month, a multi-national force launched a series of Operations dubbed Operation Taohid in order to drive insurgents out of the so-called Pashtun Corridor.
 On April 11, 2010, one American who was part of the Hungary-United States Operational Mentor and Liaison Team 9.3 was wounded in combat by an RPG while returning fire from his fighting position.
 Also one Afghan police officer was wounded in the back blast of an RPG being fired back at the Taliban.
 On April 15, four Germans were killed in action and five wounded when their armoured vehicle was hit by RPG fire during an ambush.
 At least 20 Taliban were also killed.
 Another 21 militants died in early May and 27 were captured.
 It was the first time that the Afghan military made use of their own aerial assets, raising hopes about the survivability of the local security forces.
 A sweep through Dahana-e-Ghuri District immediately afterwards was supposed to prevent remaining insurgents from hiding in neighboring provinces.
 At least nine Taliban were killed and 11 wounded.
 In late April two Americans were wounded in action by small arms, while retaking a captured police station on Main Supply Route Uranus.

 The third phase of concerted operations in Baghlan-i Jadid began in late June.
 It was planned to build a set of combat outposts and increase coalition presence in areas until then held by armed militants.
 International troops were also able to distribute humanitarian aid to the population of these areas.
 Several hostile encounters occurred during the following weeks.
 However, allied forces were not able to maintain permanent security along the line of communications between Kunduz and Pol-e Khomri initially.
 Two Hungarian and a US soldier were killed in several incidents.

-Throughout the summer of 2010, Blacksheep Company, 87th Infantry Regiment, conducted numerous raids on High-value targets throughout Baghlan Province, which resulted in several Taliban leaders captured and killed.
-Mnay of these operations were Long-range reconnaissance patrols which led to numerous engagements.
-On one LRRP, Second Platoon was reconnoitering a village within Dahana-e-Ghuri when they confirmed the presence of an HVT, Abdul Jamil, the senior leader of that district.
+Throughout the summer of 2010, Blacksheep Company, 87th Infantry Regiment, conducted numerous raids on High-value targets (HVT) throughout Baghlan Province, which resulted in several Taliban leaders captured and killed.
+Many of these operations were Long-range reconnaissance patrols (LRRP) which led to numerous engagements.
+On one LRRP, Second Platoon was reconnoitering a village within Dahana-e-Ghuri when they confirmed the presence of a HVT, Abdul Jamil, the senior leader of that district.
 An airstrike was authorized and Jamil, along with the Juma Din, the Baghlan-e Markazi district leader, and 15 other fighters were killed.